Get Leads with AI

 Q: How much does an AI agent for lead generation cost?

 The agent infrastructure costs very little — typically under $50/month in API calls.
 The main expense is your ad spend.
 You can test ads for as little as $10/day.
-Most business owners see leads at $1-5 each with agent-managed ads, compared to $10-50 with agency-managed ads, because the agent tests more variations and optimizes faster than any human team.
+Typical Meta lead-gen costs in service-business niches land anywhere from a few dollars per lead up to $20+ depending on offer and audience — an agent helps by testing more variations and optimizing faster than a weekly agency check-in.

 Q: Do AI agent-managed ads actually convert?

-Yes — often better than agency-managed ads.
-The agent connects directly to Meta's Ads API, pulls real performance data every 12 hours, identifies what's working, and writes new variations based on winning patterns.
-It's not guessing — it's an autonomous feedback loop that compounds improvements over time.
+They can — the mechanics are straightforward.
+The agent connects directly to Meta's Ads API, pulls performance data every 12 hours, identifies what's working, and writes new variations based on winning patterns.
+It's an autonomous feedback loop that compounds improvements over time.
 The key is the system, not any single ad.
+Whether you beat a specific agency's numbers depends on how disciplined the testing structure is — agent or human.

 Q: Can I use an AI agent for lead generation if I'm not technical?